Running

 Questions and Answers

-No. There are no sign-ups, no email requirements, and no passwords to remember.
+• No. There are no sign-ups, no email requirements, and no passwords to remember.
 You simply download the app and start training.
-Your focus should be on the road, not on a registration form.
+And because there is no account, your runs stay on your device and in Apple Health — the full picture is at runplan.app/privacy.

 More — including watch sync troubleshooting and what’s under work — on the full FAQ page.